pink beverage on glass with blackberries and pink flower on top

 Stress Management: It's easy to become restless and mentally scattered in cases of yin deficiency.
 Practicing mindfulness, meditation or yoga can be incredibly grounding and replenishing for yin.

-Keeping Feet Warm: Wearing socks and utilizing regular herbal foot soaks can warm the kidney meridians in the ankle to nourish yin.
+Keeping Feet Warm: Wearing socks and utilizing regular herbal foot soaks can warm the kidney meridians in the ankles to nourish yin.

 DIET + NUTRITION